LuisDogo/FORECASTING/chapter5.md

 - seasonal naïve: last observed value from same season of the year.
 - drift: line between first and last observation.
 ## Fitted values & residuals.
+fitted values are all the observations used to produce $y_hat$